 MAJOR UK FASHION LABELS FAILING TO USE SOCIAL PLATFORMS TO THEIR FULLEST, REPORT SHOWS

-According to a new research, smaller fashion labels are more effective at the use of social media to boost their identity and can now directly compete with bigger brands.
+According to new research, smaller fashion labels are more effective at the use of social media to boost their identity and can now directly compete with bigger brands.

 At the top of the list is Mary Katrantzou, with a mix of lookbook shots, catwalk imagery and posts with celebrity fans wearing the firm’s clothes.
 Bigger fashion outlets such as Cristopher Kane and Vivienne Westwood have instead failed to impress and were placed down below the top 10, showing how bigger firms seem to be failing at the use of social platforms to generate engagement.